-Vattenfall is a leading European energy company that currently operates three offshore wind farms: Kentish Flats, off the north Kent coast; Thanet, off the north east Kent coast and Ormonde; off the north west coast near Barrow.
-Vattenfall also operates three onshore wind farms: Edinbane on the Isle of Skye; Swinford in Leicestershire and Parc Cynog in South Wales.
+At present, Vattenfall owns and operates seven wind farms in the UK with a total operating capacity of 649MW.
+Three offshore wind farms: Kentish Flats, off the north Kent coast; Thanet, off the north east Kent coast and Ormonde; off the north west coast near Barrow.
+Vattenfall also operates four onshore wind farms: Edinbane on the Isle of Skye; Clashindarroch in Aberdeenshire, Swinford in Leicestershire and Parc Cynog in South Wales.

 For further information contact:

 T: 0131 526 3131